Ayushikumbhare25/Rock-Paper-Scissor/README.md

 # Rock-Paper-Scissor
-This is simple game of Rock-Paper-Scissor
+This is simple game of Rock-Paper-Scissor made with HTML, CSS, JAVASCRIPT.